heathermiller/spores/README.md

 ### Uglies

-- Need to make it more convenient to create a nullary spore
 - Should objects be allowed in paths?
 The reason is that they are initialized lazily, so if we don't allow lazy vals, then allowing objects (which could end up being initialized only when the spore is applied) doesn't make a lot of sense.